tollerson/simu/readme.txt

 GIT is a distributed version control system.
 GIT is free software distributed under the GPL.
 GIT has a mutable index called stage.
-GIT tracks changes of files.
+GIT tracks changes of files, hello.